Listen to the audio version of this article:

 Below you’ll find the essential theory, real-life examples, and answers to some of the most burning questions regarding the process of automating your campaigns and using marketing automation platforms.

-In simple terms, marketing automation is software that helps you automate various marketing and customer engagement activities.
+Marketing automation is software that helps you automate recurring (and often mundane) marketing and customer engagement activities.

-Even though marketing automation platforms have become much more affordable and automated emails get more than twice as many click-throughs as regular emails, it’s worth knowing why marketing automation tools are worth the cost.
+Even though marketing automation tools have become much more affordable and automated communication tops in terms of engagement rate, it’s worth knowing why marketing automation tools are worth the cost.

 The chart below shows the top benefits of marketing automation as ranked by marketers who took part in the Email Marketing and Marketing Automation Excellence 2018 study.